-The clock is definitely not your friend, so it is critical to know exactly how much time you have to answer each question.
+The clock is not your friend, so it is critical to know exactly how much time you have to answer each question.

 If you are taking the standard 50 question test that must be completed in 12 minutes, you only have 14.4 seconds to answer each question.
 If you are taking the quick test (30 questions in 8 minutes) you have a bit more time with 16 seconds per question.
-If you are not able to solve a question in that period of time, it is best to guess the question and move on.
+If you are not able to solve a question in that period, it is best to guess the question and move on.

 If you do find during the test that you are about to run out of time, make sure to answer every question on the test – even if you have to guess.
-You do not get penalized for answering questions incorrectly like on the SAT test.
+You do not get penalized for answering questions incorrectly like on the SAT.
 Again, this situation should be avoided, but the worst thing you can do is to leave questions unanswered.

 Take Practice Tests

 You can get a sense of both the questions asked on the Wonderlic and the time limit by taking a Wonderlic practice test.
 You can find many free Wonderlic practice tests on various websites.
 Most do not require a fee for taking their practice tests.
 Take as many practice questions as you can and try to get a sense of the types of questions asked.

 If you are taking practice tests that do not have an automatic timer, be sure to use your phone or a clock to time yourself during the test.
 Again, the clock is not your friend on the test, so it is best to get used to the speed at which you need to answer the questions.